 Q: When or how will I hear the contest results?

 A: if you are selected as the winner, you will be called.
 Be sure to include your phone number and email address.
 If you provide an SASE, we will send you a news release about the winner.
 Results will be posted on our website at wordworksdc.com.
 Those entrants submitting through our electronic submissions manager will be notified automatically after the winner has been confirmed.

-The Word Works proudly announces that B. K. Fischer of Sleepy Hollow, NY, has won the 2012 Washington Prize for her poetry manuscript, St. Rage’s Vault.
+The Word Works is pleased to announce that Molly Bashaw of Exeter, NH, and Germany has won the 2013 Washington Prize for her poetry manuscript, The Whole Field Still Moving Inside It.
 The prize includes book publication and a cash award of $1,500.
-Publication is slated for February 2013.
+Publication is slated for February 2014

-Final judges in this year’s contest were Karren Alenier, Jennifer Barber, J.H.
-Beall, and Nancy White.
-First readers were Barbara Anderson, Stuart Bartow, Susana Case, George Drew, Peter Fernbach, Jonathan Hall, Elaine Handley, Eric Hintze, Diane Lockward, Amy MacClennan, Marilyn McCabe, Kathleen McCoy, Yvonne Murphy and Mary Sanders Shartle.
-Second readers were Carrie Bennett, Leslie McGrath, Jay Rogoff, Barbara Ungar, and Rosemary Winslow.
+Final judges in this year’s contest were Karren Alenier, J.H.
+Beall, Barbara Goldberg, Leslie McGrath, and Nancy White.
+First readers were Barbara Anderson, Stuart Bartow, George Drew, Michael Gossett, Jonathan Hall, Elaine Handley, Erich Hintze, Amy MacClennan, Marilyn McCabe, Kathleen McCoy, Michael Mlekoday, Yvonne Murphy, Cat Richardson, and Mary Sanders Shartle.
+Second readers were Carrie Bennett, Brad Richard, Jay Rogoff, Barbara Ungar, and Maria van Beuren.